urbanware-org/vicecity/spyder/README.md

 These are the installation instructions for *Spyder* [version 2](#spyder-2) and [version 3](#spyder-3) on a *Linux* system.
 However, they may also work with different environments.

-With newer versions of *Spyder* (version 3 and higher) this tutorial may not work anymore.
-It also will not be updated, as I no longer use this IDE.
+With newer versions of *Spyder* this tutorial may not work anymore.
+At least since version 5 there seem to be problems.
+However, I do not take care of them, as I do not use the IDE anymore.
+So this how-to will not be updated anymore on my part.

 ## Spyder 2